 Spread the potatoes onto a rimmed baking sheet and pop it in the oven for a little while.
 Stir, then continue roasting until the potatoes are golden brown and fork tender.

-Sprinkle roasted potatoes with fresh parsley, serve and enjoy!
+Sprinkle your roasted potatoes with fresh parsley, serve and enjoy!

 Roasted Russet Potatoes FAQ